 Nirvana wrote “Frances Farmer Will Have Her Revenge On Seattle” as a tribute to the Seattle actress and her struggles with mental health issues.
 Farmer was involuntarily committed to psychiatric hospitals throughout her life.

 Cobain saw parallels between himself and Farmer, especially in how the media treats mental health issues and celebrities.
 The song’s raw sound and aggressive lyrics belie the pain and suffering of Cobain at this late stage in his career.

 A little over a year from the track’s release, Cobain would take his own life.
 Seattle and the entire world mourned the voice of a generation gone too soon.

-Perry Como’s cover of the theme song for Here Come the Brides, “Seattle.”
-While the TV show takes place in Seattle during the 19th century, the singer cracked the Top 40 in 1969 for his single.
+The song “Seattle” is Perry Como’s cover of the theme song for Here Come the Brides.
+While the TV show takes place in Seattle during the nineteenth century, the singer cracked the top 40 in 1969 for his single.

 The song has become a piece of contemporary Seattle lore by serving as the song that the Seattle Sounders FC fans sing before and during halftime of soccer matches.

-Blake Shelton uses Seattle’s notoriously gloomy weather to outline how strong his love is for his partner on the track “Sunny in Seattle.”
+Country crooner Blake Shelton uses Seattle’s notoriously gloomy weather to outline how strong his love is for his partner on the track “Sunny In Seattle.”

-The country crooner sings of his loving devotion as never-fading – unless the sun shines in Seattle.
+Shelton sings of his loving devotion as never-fading—unless the sun shines in Seattle.
 It’s a romantic sentiment, just don’t tell Shelton that Seattle gets about 152 days of sun a year!